 Through presentations, articles, and direct advocacy, Carlton supports the creation and maintenance of inclusive environments in educational settings, employment venues, and the community in order to maximize the talents and skills of blind individuals of all ages.
 Using her experience as an attorney, as a teacher of blind students, as the parent of a young blind woman, and as a long-time active member of the National Federation of the Blind, feels privileged to have the opportunity to help others remove societal obstacles to success and help blind individuals live the lives they want.

-Carlton is also active in her church and in the community.
+Carlton is also active in her church and in her community in South Central Pennsylvania.

 First Vice-president: Penny Duffy (New Hampshire)

 Penny lives in New Hampshire with her two children, Sam (age 17) and Abby (15).
 Abby became blind at age 6 due to a rare genetic mitochondrial condition.
 Penny found the NFB and NOPBC a few months later in late 2010.
 "Finding the NFB was a great stroke of luck.
 Choosing to stay and raise my daughter with the NFB philosophy is one of the best parenting decisions I have made," she notes.
 Abby is an active girl enjoys skiing in the winter and other sports in summer.She is a paralympic hopeful and is on her high school ski team.
 She attends local general public high school and is a Braille reader.
 Penny is president of the NH Parents of Blind Children and also on the National Federation of the Blind-New Hampshire 's board of directors.
 She has recently started working in the public education sector in finance and grants.
 Penny has a strong passion for Braille literacy and strives every day to help both her children to "Live the life they want."